dannyboy/editor_button_convert/README.md

 # Editor Button Convert

 The Drupal product `editor_button_link` has no support for CKEditor5.
-This module simply converts any content that has the `data-drupal-button-link="button"` and `data-drupal-button-link-style` attrubites into classes so they remain as buttons once the `editor_button_link` module has been uninstalled.
+This module simply converts any content that has the `data-drupal-button-link="button"` and `data-drupal-button-link-style` attributes into classes so they remain as buttons once the `editor_button_link` module has been uninstalled.

 ## Requirements